-• Pregnancy warning: This medicine can have harmful effects on the unborn baby.
-Women of childbearing potential must commit to abstain from heterosexual intercourse or use 2 effective methods of birth control, one of which must be a highly effective method of birth control, beginning at least 4 weeks before treatment starts, during your cancer treatment, including dose interruptions, and for at least 4 weeks after stopping treatment.
-A highly effective method of birth control includes tubal ligation, intra-uterine device (IUD), hormonal (birth control pills, injections, patch and/or implants) or a partner's vasectomy.
-You should follow these recommendations even if you have a history of infertility.
-Stop taking lenalidomide immediately and let your doctor know right away if you think you may be pregnant, miss your menstrual period, or experience unusual menstrual bleeding.

-- Men with female partners of childbearing potential should use effective methods of birth control during your cancer treatment, including dose interruptions, and for at least 4 weeks after stopping treatment.
-You should always wear a condom even if you have undergone a successful vasectomy.
-Let your doctor know right away if you think you may have impregnated your partner. - Breastfeeding warning: Women should not breastfeed during treatment because this medicine could enter the breast milk and cause harm to a breastfeeding baby. - Fertility warning: Fertility studies have not been done with this medicine.
+- Pregnancy warning: This medicine can have harmful effects on the unborn baby.
+Women of childbearing potential must commit to abstain from heterosexual intercourse or use 2 effective methods of birth control, one of which must be a highly effective method of birth control, beginning 4 weeks before treatment starts, during your cancer treatment, including dose interruptions, and for at least 4 weeks after stopping treatment.
+A highly effective method of birth control other than tubal ligation includes intra-uterine device (IUD), hormonal (birth control pills, injections, patch, vaginal rings and/or implants) or a partner's vasectomy. - Stop taking pomalidomide immediately and let your doctor know right away if you stop taking birth control, miss your menstrual period, experience unusual menstrual bleeding, or think you may be pregnant. - Men with female partners of childbearing potential should use effective methods of birth control during your cancer treatment and for at least 4 weeks after stopping treatment.
+You should always wear a latex or synthetic condom even if you have undergone a successful vasectomy.
+Let your doctor know right away if you think you may have impregnated your partner. - Breastfeeding warning: Women should not breastfeed during treatment because this medicine could enter the breast milk and cause harm to a breastfeeding baby. - Fertility warning: In women, this medicine may affect your ability to have children in the future.
 Talk with your doctor or nurse if you plan to have children.
-Ask for information on sperm or egg banking.
+Ask for information on egg banking.

-Revised January 2024
+Revised May 2024